akinolu52/vagrant-html-zip/README.md

     systemctl disable firewalld
     ```

-9. Check your default httpd page using the public IP of the server  (you can use the one from vagrant file) then write some markup in index.html (type 'i' for insert mode and then exit)
+9. Check your default httpd page using the public IP of the server  (you can use the one from vagrant file) then write some markup in index.html (type 'i' for insert mode and then exit with :wq)

     ```bash
     cd /var/www/html